CBD Effects on Kidneys

 What Is Kidney Disease?

-The kidneys are bean-shaped organs that are situated on either side of the torso.
+The kidneys are bean-shaped organs situated on either side of the torso.
 Their primary role is to clean the blood and extract all the excess fluids in the body.
 The fluids are then removed from the body as urine.
 They play a crucial role in the filtration of blood in the body.
 Therefore, the kidneys are crucial to the body, and once they get impaired in their functions, there can be serious implications.

-Usually, you can live a long and healthy life without one kidney, so kidney donors and the recipients survive for many years.
+Usually, you can live a long and healthy life without one kidney, so kidney donors and recipients survive for many years.
 However, if both of your kidneys fail, then you will be in a traumatizing condition.
 This is because the condition is fatal; you would need to have a kidney replacement done to survive.